-Raising the income limit for Social Security tax from $132,900 in 2019 to $137,700 in 2020 brings in more funds, thereby increasing the viability of our national pension system.
+Raising the income limit for Social Security tax brings in more funds.
+And thereby increases the viability of our national pension system.

-It is estimated that Social Security’s long-term unfunded liability is now $43 trillion, up from $34 trillion last year.
-The fiscal gap equates to an estimated 33 percent underfunding.
-In its current form, citizens eligible for Social Security will only be able to collect ~70% of what is promised on their statements.
+It is estimated that Social Security's long-term unfunded liability is now underfunded by $56 trillion.
+And by the year 2034, Social Security is expected to run out of all excess reserves unless significant action is taken.
+That would mean that citizens eligible for Social Security in 2034 will only be able to collect ~77% of what is promised on their statements.

-Just compare the 3.5% income limit increase to the 1.6% Cost of Living increase (benefits received) for Social Security recipients.
-The spread helps the solvency of Social Security, but it is clear we’re all at risk when it’s time for us to collect.
+Raising the income limit in 2023 by $13,200 or 9% helps the solvency of Social Security, but it is clear we're all at risk when it's time for us to collect.

 The best way to view Social Security is to never expect it to ever payout.
-The new three-legged stool for retirement dictates you must only depend on you (pre-tax savings), you (taxable investments), and you (extra work).
+The traditional three-legged stool for retirement is obsolete.
+My new three-legged stool for retirement dictates you must only depend on you (pre-tax savings), you (taxable investments), and you (extra work).

 Explaining Social Security Tax